lowRISC/lowrisc-site/content/docs/minion-v0.4/fpga.md

      's' - send a verbose command to the SD-card
      'S' - print the stack pointer location
      't' - control the SD-card timeout period
-     'u' - try to unmount the MSDOS filing system on the SD-card 'W' - write an address in Minion memory
+     'u' - try to unmount the MSDOS file system on the SD-card 'W' - write an address in Minion memory

 ## Run a standalone FPGA demo (no debugger support)